zed-industries/zed/docs/src/developing_zed__building_zed_linux.md

 ## Backend Dependencies

+# Note: This section is still in development.
+The instructions are not yet complete.

 If you are developing collaborative features of Zed, you'll need to install the dependencies of zed's `collab` server:

 - Install [Postgres](https://www.postgresql.org/download/linux/)